any-docs/css/content/guides/counter_styles/using_counters/index.md

 ### Difference between counter-set and counter-reset

-The {{cssxref("counter-set")}} property updates an existing counter and if no counter with the name exists then a new counter is instantiated.
-The {{cssxref("counter-reset")}} property _always_ creates a new counter.
+The `counter-set` property updates an existing counter and if no counter with the name exists then a new counter is instantiated.
+The `counter-reset` property _always_ creates a new counter.

 In the following example, we have two sub-lists inside a parent list.
 Each list item has been numbered using a counter named 'item'.
-The first sub-list uses {{cssxref("counter-set")}} property and the second sub-list uses {{cssxref("counter-reset")}} property to change the 'item' counter.
+The first sub-list uses `counter-set` property and the second sub-list uses `counter-reset` property to change the 'item' counter.

 ```html
 <ul class="parent">